ananyasaxenaaa23/T20_WorldCup_Analysis/README.md

 # Conclusion
-The conclusion drawn from this dashboard is that which players are suitable for player T20 World Cup amongst all the players all over the world.
+The conclusion drawn from this dashboard is that which players are suitable for player T20 World Cup amongst the players all over the world.